 Most types of fabric keep you warm by trapping your body heat in small air pockets in the fabric.
 Some types of wool, such as merino wool, can actually generate their own heat.
 This helps to keep you much warmer.

 This heat generation is possible thanks to a chemical process.
 When water is absorbed into the wool fibers, it passes through tiny pores.
 The hydrogen bonds of the water break down.
 This creates a chemical reaction that creates heat.
 This process is called adsorption.
+This phenomenon makes wool a particularly warm fabric.

 According to this article “Experiments have found through this process, one kilogram of merino wool can produce as much heat over eight hours as an electric blanket.”
 For more in-depth information about this process, check out this article.